-- (1) This column represents salary as of the last payroll period prior to or immediately after March 31 of each fiscal year. - (2) This amount includes \$48,000 paid to Mr. Larry Stambaugh as compensation for consulting services during fiscal 2010.
-On August 21, 2009, the Compensation Committee approved an employment agreement with Mr. Stambaugh which has an effective commencement date of August 1, 2009, the details of which are described below. \$360,000 and \$240,000 were paid to Mr. Stambaugh in fiscal 2011 and 2010, respectively, per the terms of the employment agreement. - (3) This amount represents compensation earned by Ms. Doll as a consultant for the Company during fiscal 2011 and 2010.
+- (1) This column represents salary as of the last payroll period prior to or immediately after March 31 of each fiscal year. - (2) On August 21, 2009, the Compensation Committee approved an employment agreement with Mr. Stambaugh which had an effective commencement date of August 1, 2009, the details of which are described below. \$360,000 and \$360,000 were paid to Mr. Stambaugh in fiscal 2012 and 2011, respectively, per the terms of the employment agreement.
+Mr. Stambaugh resigned as President, Chief Executive Officer and Chairman on April 5, 2012. - (3) This amount represents compensation earned by Ms. Doll as a consultant for the Company during fiscal 2011 and 2012.
 The Company retained the services of Ms. Doll on July 29, 2009 pursuant to an agreement, the details of which are described below, and she was appointed by the Board of Director to the offices of Chief Financial Officer, Treasurer and Assistant Corporate Secretary effective as of August 20, 2009.
-Ms. Doll resigned the offices of Chief Financial Officer, Treasurer and Assistant Corporate Secretary on June 27, 2011, effective immediately following the Company's filing of its Form 10-K for the fiscal year ended March 31, 2011. - (4) This amount in fiscal 2011 represents the annual year-end bonus, based on a percentage of salary.
-The amount in fiscal 2010 represents both a one-time incentive payment pursuant to the equity financing of \$125,000 plus a \$216,000 year-end bonus that was paid to Mr. Stambaugh in the form of a fully vested option grant on September 15, 2010.
-See footnote (6) for option grant. - (5) This column represents the total grant date fair value of all stock options granted in fiscal 2011 and the Company's fiscal year ended March 31, 2010.
+Ms. Doll resigned the offices of Chief Financial Officer, Treasurer and Assistant Corporate Secretary on June 27, 2011, effective immediately following the Company's filing of its Form 10-K for the fiscal year ended March 31, 2011. - (4) This amount represents the annual year-end bonus, based on a percentage of salary. - (5) This column represents the total grant date fair value of all stock options granted in fiscal 2012 and the Company's fiscal year ended March 31, 2011.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-For information on the valuation assumptions with respect to the grants made in fiscal 2011 and 2010, refer to Note 1 "Organization and Summary of Significant Accounting Policies-Stock-Based Compensation" in the Company's Form 10-K for the period ended March 31, 2011, filed with the SEC on June 27, 2011. - (6) This amount represents the fair value of all options and warrants granted to Mr. Stambaugh as compensation for services during fiscal 2011 and 2010.
-On October 9, 2009, based on the recommendation of the Compensation Committee and approval by the Board, Mr. Stambaugh was granted an option to purchase 67,000 shares of common stock exercisable at \$4.50 per share which vests in three equal installments on the date of grant and the first and second anniversary of the date of grant.
-On September 15, 2010, based on the recommendation of the Compensation Committee and approval by the Board, Mr. Stambaugh was granted an option to purchase 362,232 shares of common stock exercisable at \$0.66 per share in lieu of the payment of his fiscal year 2010 cash bonus of \$216,000.
-The option was fully vested at date of grant, the amount of which is included in his fiscal year 2010 bonus (see footnote (5)).
-In addition, on September 15, 2010, based on the recommendation of the Compensation Committee and approval by the Board, Mr. Stambaugh was granted an option to purchase 420,000 shares of common stock exercisable at \$0.66 per share which vested as to 25% of the underlying shares of common stock upon grant, with the remaining underlying shares vesting in equal installments on the first, second and third anniversary of the grant date

-- (7) This amount represents the fair value of all options granted to Ms. Doll as compensation for services during fiscal 2010.
-Based on the recommendation of the Compensation Committee and approval by the Board, Ms. Doll was granted a nonstatutory option to purchase 2,000 shares of the Company's common stock at an exercise price of \$4.50 per share.
-The right to exercise the stock option vested as to 33 1⁄2 of the underlying shares of common stock upon grant, with the remaining underlying shares vesting in equal installments on the first and second anniversary of the grant date.
-The exercise price of the option is equal to the fair value of the Company's stock as of the grant date. - (8) Amounts shown in this column reflect the costs of health insurance premiums paid to Mr. Stambaugh.
-Such items are currently taxable to Mr. Stambaugh.
-The amount of taxable income for the individual is determined pursuant to Internal Revenue Service rules which may differ from the amounts reflected in this column. - (9) These amounts represents the \$245,303 and \$154,650 earned by The Gilson Group, LLC during fiscal 2011 and 2010, respectively, for financial and accounting consulting services including, SEC and financial reporting including the filing of the S-1, budgeting and forecasting and finance and accounting systems implementations and conversions.
+For information on the valuation assumptions with respect to the grants made in fiscal 2012 and 2011, refer to Note 1 "Organization and Summary of Significant Accounting Policies-Stock-Based Compensation" which appears in the Financial Statements commencing at page F-14. - (6) This amount represents the fair value of all options and warrants granted to Mr. Stambaugh as compensation for services during fiscal 2011.
+On September 15, 2010, based on the recommendation of the Compensation Committee and approval by the Board, Mr. Stambaugh was granted an option to purchase 420,000 shares of common stock exercisable at \$0.66 per share which vested as to 25% of the underlying shares of common stock upon grant, with the remaining underlying shares vesting in equal installments on the first, second and third anniversary of the grant date. - (7) This amount represents the fair value of all options granted to Mr. Stefanovich as compensation for services during fiscal 2012.
+Based on the recommendation of the Compensation Committee and approval by the Board, on June 20, 2011 Mr. Stefanovich was granted an option to purchase 125,000 shares of common stock.
+The exercise price of the option is equal to the fair value of the Company's stock as of the grant date. - (8) This amount represents the \$72,145 and \$245,303 earned by The Gilson Group, LLC during fiscal 2012 and 2011 respectively for financial and accounting consulting services including, SEC and financial reporting including the filing of the S-1, budgeting and forecasting and finance and accounting systems implementations and conversions.
 Ms. Doll is the owner and chief executive officer of The Gilson Group, LLC.